Australia's NAB says incentives 'root cause' of fraud

 NAB is the first bank to come under scrutiny, with testimony from its rivals to follow.

-The start of the inquiry has largely focused on NAB’s so-called introducer program, where the bank rewards people who are not staff with commissions when they introduce potential home-loan customers.
+The start of the inquiry has largely focussed on NAB’s so-called introducer programme, where the bank rewards people who are not staff with commissions when they introduce potential home-loan customers.

 Some of those rewarded commissions of 0.4 percent of the size of the loan included a gymnasium and a tailor, the inquiry heard.